Imperia Cognati: Death

 Legends surround Imperia's death.
-It was said she poisoned herself on 13 August 1512, prepared her will and died two days later, despite Chigi bringing the most skilled physicians to her deathbed.
-Several reasons for her committing suicide are rumored: She had been genuinely in love with Angelo del Bufalo, her longtime client with whom her contact had ended.
-Another states she felt replaced by Chigi's younger mistress, yet others allude to an affair of honor involving Pope Julius II demanding her death.
+It was said she took poison on 13 August 1512, prepared her will and died two days later, despite Chigi bringing the most skilled physicians to her deathbed.
+Several reasons for her committing suicide are rumoured: that she had been genuinely in love with Angelo del Bufalo, with whom her contact had ended; or that she felt replaced by Chigi's younger mistress; or of an affair of honour involving Pope Julius II demanding her death.

-Author Pietro Aretino, her contemporary, claimed however that Imperia died rich, venerated and dignified in her own house.
+However, the author Pietro Aretino, her contemporary, claimed that Imperia died "rich, venerated and dignified in her own house".

 Agostino Chigi financed a stately funeral in Rome, which was sensational for a prostitute.
-Her monument in San Gregorio al Celio didn't survive to the present day.
+Her monument in San Gregorio al Celio did not survive to the present day.

 Family

-At the age of 17 or 14 she gave birth to the daughter Lucrezia.
+At the age of 14 or 17 she gave birth to her daughter Lucrezia.
 The paternity of the child is unclear but many historians suppose Chigi to be Lucrezia's father; he also claimed it himself.
-In Imperia's will of 1512, Lucrezia was named heir with the cantor of the papal chapel Paolo Trotti as her stepfather.
+In Imperia's will of 1512, Lucrezia was named her heir, with the cantor of the papal chapel Paolo Trotti as her stepfather.

-Imperia made Agostino Chigi, Ulisse Lanciarini da Fano as well as Paolo and Diana di Trevi the executors of her will and asked Chigi to arrange a marriage for her daughter.
+Imperia made Agostino Chigi, Ulisse Lanciarini da Fano, and Paolo and Diana di Trevi the executors of her will and asked Chigi to arrange a marriage for her daughter.
 Lucrezia grew up in Siena or in the convent of St. Mary in Campo Marzio, leading a sheltered and virtuous life before marrying Arcangelo Colonna and having two sons.
-Until 1521, there was a court battle with her grandmother Diana who was given only 100 ducats from the will of Imperia.
+Until 1521, there was a court battle with her grandmother Diana who was given only 100 ducats from Imperia's will.
 On 9 January 1522, Lucrezia poisoned herself as the only way of fending off the advances of Cardinal Raffaele Petrucci.
 She survived the suicide attempt and was considered an even more virtuous woman.

-Existence of Imperia's second daughter by Chigi, Margherita, hasn't been proven in documents and is doubted by historians.
+Existence of Imperia's second daughter by Chigi, Margherita, has not been proven and is doubted by historians.